KatsuteDev/Mal4J/README.md

         .update();
 ```

-### 📦 Structured Objects
+#### 📦 Everything Else

-**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, statistics, and even some *undocumented* fields are accessible in this library.
-Effortlessly retrieve any and all information you need.
+**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, and statistics, are accessible in this library.

 ```java
 MyAnimeList mal = MyAnimeList.withClientID("");